ViaVersion/ViaFabricPlus/docs/USAGE.md

 ### Per-Server Version Selection

-On the **Add/Edit Server** screen, you’ll see a ViaFabricPlus button.
+On the **Add/Edit Server** screen, you'll see a ViaFabricPlus button.
 Here you can pick a specific version just for that server:

 - When you **ping** or **join**, ViaFabricPlus will automatically use the chosen version.